pwwpcheng/VM-Process-Monitor/README.md

 The project is written with C and Python 2.7.
 Please check if you have installed Python2.7 and GCC compiler.
-Also, some extra python libraries are necessary for processing process information, including but is not limited to:
+Also, some extra python libraries are necessary for processing process information, including, yet not limited to:

 httplib, urllib2, yaml

-You may install them through pip.
+You may install them through pip via *pip install <packet-name>*.

 Install pecan framework: